Société Anonyme (Corporation)

-Share capital – The minimum capital of a SA is EUR 31,000.
-At the time of incorporation at least 25% of the capital must be paid up.
+Share capital – The minimum capital of an SA is EUR 31,000.
+At the time of incorporation, at least 25% of the capital must be paid up.
 Capital contributions may be made in cash or in kind.
 Shares may be bearer shares or registered shares.
 If the company issue bearer shares, capital must be paid up in full.

 Shareholders – A SA may be incorporated by one or more natural persons or legal entities, residents or non-residents.
 Details of the shareholders are not disclosed publicly.

 Directors – One director is required.
 However, if the company has more than one shareholder, it must appoint at least 3 directors, who can be natural or juristic persons, residents or non-residents.

 Secretary – The company must appoint a secretary.